andrewliebchen/prototype-with-reactjs/src/slides.md

 ## 1. Components
 ---
-Components are like widgets or modules: the are the building blocks of a UI.
+Components are like widgets or modules: they are the building blocks of a UI.
 They make it easier to use stuff.
 ---
 React encourages you to think of your UI as being composed of the smallest possible components you can define.
 ---